jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 The function receives its input from the command line as a string, which means you'll have to cast it to any other type you need.

-Here's a sample program to try it out:
+Here's a sample program to try it out.
+Note the extra space at the end of the argument, so the user's input isn't right up against the end of the prompt:

 ```js
 const name = input("What is your name? ");